 Many refer to this concept as a “safe space.”
 This is a place where your teams feel at ease and free to share their opinions even when (or maybe even especially when) those opinions differ from the rest of the group.

 This can be easier said than done in an agile retrospective held by distributed teams.
-Often, the mood in the room is hard to convey to someone through a screen.
+In a remote setting, the mood in the room is hard to convey to someone through a screen.
 Finding a way to feel inclusive to all people that show up to the meeting so that they feel they can freely share and contribute is critical to your overall outcome.

 How to Overcome These Pitfalls